Skepticamp May 17

 HJR54 Melanie Stinnett [R] Negates the constitutional right to abortion, except for rape or incest, and has 12-week limit.
 Referred to House Children and Families Committee.
 This may be the vehicle under which the repeal would be enacted, combining and subsuming HJR’s 9, 14, 30, 31, 47, 59,63, 73, and 97, HBs 163, 194, 195, 429, 581, 919, 1119, 1246, 1304, 1367, 1474, 1581, and SJRs 5, 8, 9, 17, 23, 25, 29, 33, 41, 52, and 55.

 HB195 Brian Seitz [R] and HB119 Holly Jones [R] “Born-Alive Abortion Survivors Protection Act”.
 Referred to House Rules – Legislative Committee.
-Reported “Do Pass”, Vote 6-3
+Reported “Do Pass”, Vote 6-3.
+Senate second read and referred to S Families, Seniors, and Health.
+House roll callin list for third reading: Y 109, N 32, NV 9, Abs 12

 SB119 Mike Moon [R] Outlaws “chemical abortion” by making possession of relevant chemicals illegal and their use a felony.
 Referred Family, Seniors, and Health Committee.
 No action since 1/23.

-SB118 Mike Moon [R] and SB49 Rusty Black [R] Authorizes “volunteer” chaplains in public schools.
+SB118 Mike Moon [R] combined with SB49 Rusty Black [R] Authorizes “volunteer” chaplains in public schools.
 We testified against these bills in the Senate Education Committee hearing.
 Bill Combined w/(SCS SBs 49 & 118).
 Moribund lately.
 No House bill filed.

-SB195 Rick Brattin [R] and SB 53 Richard West [R]Authorizes 100% deduction for expenses in educating a student in a private school or at home.
+SB195 Rick Brattin [R] and SB 53 Richard West [R]Authorizes 100% deduction for expenses in educating a student in a nonpublic school.
 SCS Voted Do Pass (w/ SCS/SBs 195 & 53) Education Committee.
 Substantial impact on the state budget is noted, and 28-3 witnesses in opposition at House Emerging Issues hearing.
 This is dangerous and potentially budget-breaking bill.

 SJR8 Mike Moon [R] Confers personhood on fetuses, from conception.
 This would become a constitutional amendment.
 Referred to Families, Seniors, and Health Committee.
 Voted “Do Pass” 3/5